helabenkhalfallah/atomify/storybook/stories/at-button/README.md

 # Props :

-Proptypes fro ATButton are the same as ant design Button :
+Proptypes for ATButton are the same as ant design Button :

 https://ant.design/components/button/#API